nm2107/mixxx-midi-mappings/src/single-deck/Denon-SC3900/README.md

 Here are the features available in both normal and hybrid MIDI modes :

+- 33 1/3 RPM platter (you can edit the `.js` file to change it to 45 RPM)
 - Track eject (mapped on the USB eject button as the disc eject button would attempt to eject the CD medium when pressed)
 - Auto loop (aka beatgrid loop)